harriedegroot/nl.hdg.mqtt/README.md

 For further details see the [specification](https://homieiot.github.io/specification/) of the Homie Convention.

 NOTE: `topic root`, `system name`, `zone` & `device name` will all be normalized.
-i.e. All spaces, underscores & special characters will be removed, spaces are replaced by a dash (-) and all remaining text will be converted to lowercase characters in ASCII format.
+i.e. All special characters will be removed, spaces are replaced by a dash (-) and all remaining text will be converted to lowercase characters.
 E.g. `Homey/light/Living room/Light tv/...` will become `homey/light/living-room/light-tv/...`

 #### Device mapping